abdullahhaidary/abdullahhaidary/README.md

 **Abdullah's GitHub Profile**

 Salaam Aalikum, I'm Abdullah, a passionate software engineer with a knack for coding and building exceptional websites and web applications.
-Currently, I serve as an ICT Officer, where I bring my technical expertise to create innovative solutions.
+Currently, I serve as an Full stack developer, where I bring my technical expertise to create innovative solutions.

 🚀 About Me
 🔭 Currently Working: Full Stack Developer